pizlonator/fil-c-website/source/pizfix.md

 - Fil-C cannot share libraries with your system.
 You cannot link to anything in `/usr/lib`, for example.

 Fil-C requires its own separate *slice* of headers, libraries, and executables.
-This document describes the current approach (called the Pizfix) as well as two potential alternative approaches (Pizlix and `/opt/filc`).
+This document describes the simplest approach, called the Pizfix, which makes it easy to have a self-contained installation of Fil-C headers and libraries without requiring root privileges.

+Two alternatives to the Pizfix are [`/opt/fil`](optfil.html) and the [Pizlix](pizlix.html) Linux distribution.

 ## The Pizfix Slice

-When you [install](installation.html) Fil-C, either from source or from binary, you will get relevant libraries, binaries, and headers in two places, assuming you unpacked Fil-C in the `fil-c` directory:
+When you [install](install_pizfix.html) Fil-C, either from source or from binary, you will get relevant libraries, binaries, and headers in two places, assuming you unpacked Fil-C in the `fil-c` directory:

 - `fil-c/build/` contains clang and clang's own headers.
 For example, you can run clang using `fil-c/build/bin/clang` or `fil-c/build/bin/clang++`.